IshitaSrivasavi/rock-paper-scissors-plus-ai/README.md

 Final Note

 This project focuses on clean design, clear rules, and correct logic rather than a fancy interface.
-The structure makes the game easy to understand, debug, and explain during evaluation or interviews.
+The structure makes the game easy to understand, debug, and explain.